PauseAI/pauseai-website/src/posts/organizing-a-protest.md

 If you know GitHub and rather do it yourself, simply create a new file (e.g. `2023-10-23-nyc-protest.md`) in the `src/posts` folder.
 Feel free to copy an earlier protest file for inspiration.
 Also, update the `protests.md` file.

-### Share the event on social media

-Create a Facebook event, and share it on Twitter, LinkedIn, etc.

 ### Reach out to people and organizations